metayeti/YABS.js/HOWTO.md

 The first prerequisite is the latest version of [Node.js](https://nodejs.org/).

 From then on, YABS.js only has two dependencies (only one if you don't need preprocessing).
-They need to be installed globally rather than locally:
+These need to be installed globally rather than locally:

 - [uglify-js](https://www.npmjs.com/package/uglify-js) (install with `npm -g install uglify-js`)
 - [MetaScript](https://www.npmjs.com/package/metascript) (install with `npm -g install metascript`)